Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 * You **don't need to download the file**, just open the ***main.ipynb*** file in the Colab link below and follow the instructions in it to run it.
 https://drive.google.com/drive/folders/185p_lZkp9sMGiSsS83KHBjRamtoFxjrv?usp=sharing
 * After opening the *main.ipynb* file, please first complete **STEP 1- 4** at the top of the file (please do not run *main.ipynb* directly or you will get compatibility errors).
+* I store the word vector model and dataset as compressed files in my GitHub account.
+While the code is running, you can download them automatically from GitHub to Google Colab, and then unzip them.

 ## ***Flowchart***
 <center><img width=500 src="https://i.imgur.com/Ln5oRY1.png"></center>